 - Founding member of the China-UK Humanities Alliance for Higher Education.
 Launched in December 2016, the Alliance aims to increase and consolidate academic exchanges between Chinese and British universities via cross-cultural dialogue and collaboration in the field of humanities.
 Activities under the Alliance will comprise student programmes ranging from language, culture to sports activities, and academic exchange including joint forum, workshop and research projects.

-- Departmental collaborations in Chemistry, Engineering, WMG.
+- Departmental collaborations in Chemistry, EngineeringLink opens in a new window, WMG.